What You Will Do:

 - Click the syringe's minus (-) button to reduce the volume the particles move within and observe the effect on the impact rate of the particles.

-- Use your mouse to click and drag on the graph to draw your prediction.
+- Use your mouse to click and drag on the graph below to draw your prediction.
 If you need to start over, click Erase Drawing.
-When you are satisfied, click Capture Drawing to copy the image to the clipboard and paste it into the Boyle's Law worksheet and answer the related questions.
+When you are satisfied, click Capture Drawing to copy the image to the clipboard and paste it into the Pressure - Activity 1 worksheet.

 20 mL